open-risk/White_Papers/README.md

 [<img src="https://www.openriskmanagement.com/wp-content/uploads/2019/12/econ_network.png" alt="" class="alignleft size-medium wp-image-3416" width="300" srcset="https://www.openriskmanagement.com/wp-content/uploads/2019/12/econ_network.png 524w, https://www.openriskmanagement.com/wp-content/uploads/2019/12/econ_network-300x295.png 300w" sizes="(max-width: 524px) 100vw, 524px" />][2]

 We develop a quantitative framework that approaches economic networks from the point of view of contractual relationships between agents (and the interdependencies those generate).
-The representation of agent properties, transactions and contracts is done in the a context of a property graph.
+The representation of agent properties, transactions and contracts is done in the context of a property graph.
 A typical use case for the proposed framework is the study of credit networks.

 <br clear="all" />